 Set your nickname and display name.
 The display name is the name that will be shown to your readers via author pages and author bio.

-Email is an essential field on your user profile.
-During the time of password loss or other emergency situations, WordPress will contact you on this email address.
+Email is an essential field of your user profile.
+During the time of password loss or other emergency situations, WordPress will contact you at this email address.